-In an emotional groundbreaking ceremony on August 17, 2011, Staff Sgt. (ret.)
+In an emotional groundbreaking ceremony, Staff Sgt. (ret.)
 Gizzarelli and his family — including his three adopted sons — broke ground on the piece of raw land that will soon boast a beautiful five-bedroom log home they can call their own.
-Watch the video...

 The BSC, Operation Finally Home, and the Gizzarelli Family Break Ground for New Log Home

 After years of service in the U.S. Marine Corps, including two tours of duty in Iraq, Staff Sgt.
 Gizzarelli's military career was cut short after an IED wounded him on the field.
-Though he regrets that he wasn't able put in his full 20 years of service, his years of dediction to his country and his family will not go unrewarded.
-A groundbreaking ceremony on August 17, 2011, brings him and his family closer to a post-service life in a custom-designed log home, made possible by the members of the Building Systems Councils, the staff of Operation Finally Home, and the generous contributions of businesses and indivduals.
+Though he regrets that he wasn't able put in his full 20 years of service, his years of dedication to his country and his family will not go unrewarded.
+A groundbreaking ceremony on Aug.17, 2011, brings him and his family closer to a post-service life in a custom-designed log home, made possible by the members of the Building Systems Councils, the staff of Operation Finally Home, and the generous contributions of businesses and individuals.
 Watch the video...

 Wounded Marine Gets Free Home Through 'Operation Finally Home'